If you’re hit with a 3rd DWI in Texas, don’t panic. Even though a 3rd DWI in Texas is more serious than a 1st and 2nd DWI, you still have options.

 - A reduction in life opportunities: From housing to employment, a 3rd DWI in Texas can negatively impact it all.
 After receiving a 3rd DWI, it could be more difficult to find a job or to keep your current one; you could lose the potential for any government benefits or assistance, and you could temporarily lose your right to own firearms and even vote.
 This is why it’s incredibly important to educate yourself and to invest in the best possible DWI defenses.

 Need help fighting a DWI charge in Houston?

-Mark Thiessen of Thiessen Law Firm is a Board Certified Criminal Lawyer and Board Certified DWI Specialist in Houston.
+Mark Thiessen of Thiessen Law Firm is Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association in Houston.
 With over 100 not guilty verdicts and thousands of dismissals, we can help you or a loved one overcome a 1st, 2nd, or 3rd DWI in Texas.

 Don’t let this obstacle negatively impact your life anymore than it already has.
 Contact Thiessen Law Firm and let’s get started on your case today.

 - Why “Do Not Blow” is Bad Advice

 - How to Beat a Simple Assault Charge

 - Finding the Best DWI Lawyer in Houston For You